whatwg/cookiestore/explainer.md

 };
 ```

-Sometimes an expected cookie is known by a prefix rather than by an exact name:
+Sometimes an expected cookie is known by a prefix rather than by an exact name, for instance when reading all cookies managed by a particular library (e.g. in [this one](https://developers.google.com/+/web/api/javascript#gapiinteractivepost_interactive_posts) the name prefix identifies the library) or when reading all cookie names owned by a particular application on a shared web host (a name prefix is often used to identify the owning application):

 ```js
 let countMatchingSimpleOriginCookies = async () => {